Decoder-25/Quiz-App/README.md

 # React Quiz App 🚀

 Welcome to the React Quiz App, a fun and interactive quiz game built with React!
 Test your knowledge, challenge your friends, and strive for the highscore.
 This app is designed to help you understand how to create a simple quiz application using React and a mock server.
 Let's dive into the details!
-You can also see the deployment of the app : https://the-react-quiz.netlify.app/
+You can also see the demo of the app here : https://the-react-quiz.netlify.app/

 ## Table of Contents
 - [Features](#features) 🌟